one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab04-Configuring-Azure-AD-Connect-with-AD-DS.md

    > - Delete computer object
  ---

-## Task 4: Configuring Azure AD Connect
+## 4. Configuring Azure AD Connect
 1. On the desktop of the domain controller, locate the icon for **Azure AD Connect** and double-click on it.
 2. Click **Use express settings**.
 The required components will install.
 3. On the Connect to Azure AD page, enter in the Azure AD Global Admin credentials.
 For example: **azadmin@MyAADdomain.onmicrosoft.com** and the correct password.
 Click **Next**.